kristiankyvik/kristiankyvik.com/content/posts/colombia.md

 - Beaches: Bocagrande is not worth and Baru even though the water is blue and pristine there is too many vendors do don't recommend.
 What is worth it is Islas del Rosario where you can take a boat tour for a day

 - While in Cartagena I recommend to try special dishes from the caribbean  like *Arepa de huevo*, *pargo rojo* or *Cazuela de Mariscos*.

+**San Andrés**

+- San Andres y Providencia: islands located in the Caribbean with a creole flavour.
+San Andres is the main one being a famous destination for Colombians.
+Enjoy Mar de los siete colores and Cañon de Morgan.
+Providencia is the smallest one but also the less touristic and most beautiful of the two.
+You can reach it with a small plane leaving from San Andrés.

 **Santa Marta**